-There are many technical question that we skip here: quantum circuit netlist representation, quantum netlist to HDL conversion, and others.
+There are many technical question that we skip here; quantum circuit netlist representation, quantum netlist to Verilog conversion, and others.
 We developed CAD tools for them which will be further extended and improved, possibly using the CBM tools developed in ATR Japan [2].
 The technical questions solved and to be solved are similar as in standard CAD tools for translation from high level languages (Verilog, VHDL and higher) to logic descriptions, using libraries and optimizing designs on logic and register-transfer levels.
-Concluding, we can tell that our tool is a dynamic preprocessor to convert quantum netlist to a standard HDL FPGA-based design system.
+Verilog source created with our current (not totally optimized) algorithm is shown in Figure 13.
+Concluding, we can tell that our tool is a dynamic preprocessor to convert quantum netlist to a standard Verilog FPGA-based design system.